ArkoC511/Weather_App/README.md

 # Weather_App
 A weather app built using flutter.
-Makes use of geolocator API, buffering animations, http access and interactive UI.
+Makes use of geolocator API, buffering animations, http access, JSON decode and interactive UI.